 Computer College in Windhoek

 2KO Namibia offers IT training in Namibia, providing the very best in technical Human Capital Development together with International IT Certification to Windhoek and the rest of Namibia.
 We offer courses in Cisco, Microsoft, Linux, Oracle, CompTIA, Sun and much more.
 There is now a standard of excellence in Africa.
-2KO Africa is a professional training company, delivering cutting edge programs in the IT space and in selected business applications.
-Our training is offered online, live online and also by instructor led classes.
-2KO Africa's business courses are available world-wide, many of them leading to European Certification, to ensure students have access to the best IT courses in Namibia.
+2KO Africa offers IT consulting, technical IT services and top-of-the-range IT training on multiple platforms.
+Our best-of-breed computer courses are presented as instructor led classes or as online internet-based elearning, to ensure students have access to the best IT courses in Namibia.
 Our online learning is now live!
 A range of IT courses for groups is available at your centre in Windhoek, Rundu and Walvis Bay.
 Contact us if you have a group.

 Tech News in Namibia

 application adoption in sub-Saharan Africa is truly spectacular.

 Partly because of the leapfrogging phenomenon, where people in the

 developing world leap over obsolete technologies and straight onto

 the latest tech.
 But in the case of fintech in Africa, it's also

 because the cost of mobile phones has dropped rapidly over the last

 couple of years, creating a boom in ownership.
 There are more people